The closest airports are Guwahati and Dibrugarh Airports in Assam.

 There are many other basic and budgeted homestays in Mechuka with excellent hosts:

 Almost Heritage Homestay.

 DO'S AND DONT'S:

 2) CASH: Withdraw cash at Aalo itself as Mechuka has only 1 ATM which is always out of cash.

 3) ILP: A permit to enter Arunachal Pradesh.
 You will get all information about it on the internet.
 (Also in one of my previous posts).

-5) WARM CLOTHES: It's very cold in Mechuka no matter what season you travel in.
-Nights get quite chilly so carry warm clothes accordingly.
+5) WARM CLOTHES: It's very cold in Mechuka no matter which season you travel in.
+Nights get quite chilly, so carry warm clothes accordingly.

-6) TORCH: Power cuts are common in Mechuka and a torch would help you find your way back to the homestay.
+6) TORCH: Power cut is common in Mechuka and a torch would help you find your way back to the homestay.

-7) GIFT: If possible carry some eatable gift as a token of appreciation for your homestay host.
+7) GIFT: If possible carry some edible gift as a token of appreciation for your homestay host.
 Tribes here appreciate gifts as a grand gesture.
-Even if you pick up some sweet from the market area, or probably some organic vegetables or some biscuits or chocolates for the host's kids, that gesture would be highly appreciated.
+Even if you pick up some sweets from the market area, or probably some organic vegetables or some biscuits or chocolates for the host's kids, that gesture would be highly appreciated.
 (It's completely optional).